-- Collect information and logs - Perform networking actions, such as changing the EMS server's IP address and configuring network Interfaces. - Perform security actions such as basic and advanced hardening. - Perform maintenance actions such as backup, restore and reboot.
+- Collect information and logs - Perform networking actions, such as changing the EMS server's IP address and configuring network Interfaces. - Perform security actions, such as file integrity checking and configuring SSH. - Perform maintenance actions, such as backup, restore and reboot. - Configure the EMS HA.